creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-23-Rubiks-cube.md

 ## Network architecture

 $$M$$ siamese networks with shared weight branches, that they call Siamese-Octad, are used to solve the problem, with $$M$$ being the number of cubes.
 The backbone can be any 3D CNN.
-The feature maps of the last layer of all branches are concatenated and given to a last fully connected layer for the too tasks and supervised by permutation loss and rotation loss.
+The feature maps of the last layer of all branches are concatenated and given to a last fully connected layer for the two tasks and supervised by permutation loss and rotation loss.

 ## Cube ordering